caldav/brand-store-doc/create.md

 * Does the store allow for paid snaps?
 * Does the store inherits snaps from any other stores?
 * Is the store open for uploads?
 If no, you will have to specify a list of existing store users (by email) to be granted upload rights
-* A list of existing store users (by email) to be granted review rights
+* A list of existing store users (specified by their email address) to be defined as store reviewers
 * A list of existing store users (by email) to be granted store admin rights
-* Will there be models/devices restricted to this store?
+* A list of existing store users (specified by their email address) to be defined as store admins

 ### Important